Green Hierarchical Vision Transformer for Masked Image Modeling: Experiments

 \subsection{ImageNet-1K Classification}

-We fine-tune the pre-trained models on the ImageNet validation set and report the results in Table~\ref{tab:exp_in1k}.
-Here, we make direct comparisons with the models 1) trained from scratch with a longer training schedule, 2) trained with contrastive learning, and 3) trained with MIM.
-Our approach achieves 83.7\% top-1 fine-tuning accuracy with the Swin-Base backbone, which is superior to the supervised learning/contrastive learning methods and on par with other MIM methods using backbones with similar capacities.
+We fine-tune the pre-trained models on the ImageNet-1K dataset and report the results on the validation set in Table~\ref{tab:exp_in1k}.
+Here, we make direct comparisons with the models 1) trained from scratch with a longer training schedule, 2) trained with contrastive learning, and 3) trained with other MIM approaches.
+Our approach achieves 83.8\%/83.9\%/85.1\% top-1 fine-tuning accuracy with the Swin-B/Twins-L/Swin-L backbone, which is clearly superior to the supervised learning/contrastive learning methods and on par with other MIM methods using backbones with similar capacities.
 The results demonstrate the effectiveness of our method, in addition to the substantial efficiency improvements over both MAE and SimMIM.
-The experiments with the Swin-L backbone are given in Appendix to have a further inspection on our method.